Shao-Group/TERRACE-test/TERRACE_scripts/README.md

 # Evaluate TERRACE

 1. Download - Download the appropriate ground truth file to evaluate output.gtf produced by TERRACE.
 The ground truth files for simulated data can be downloaded from [doi:10.26208/AZ99-RQ38](https://doi.org/10.26208/AZ99-RQ38).
 The ground truth files for simulated data are already in the standard gtf format.
 Ignore step 2 if you are evaluating on the simulated data.
 The ground truth files for the biological data can be downloaded from the isocirc catalog (https://genome.ucsc.edu/s/xinglab_chop/isoCirc).
+To download groud the truth file, got to the [Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables?hgsid=1761281632_7eq71llIPltZklaNkDC972ZYv5N6&db=hg19&position=chr1:23356962-23380332&hgta_regionType=range), chosoe the appropriate `tissue` for the `track`, select `genome` for the `region` field, select output format as `GTF - gene transfer format (limited)`, and assign an `output filename` before clicking `get output`.
 See step 2 to convert the biological ground truth to a standard gtf format adjusted for our evaluation pipeline.

 2. Convert - (Ignore this step if you are evaluating on simulated data) Convert the biological ground truth file to a standard gtf file adjusted for our evaluation pipeline using the script `convert_isocirc_gtf.py` provided.
 The usage is:
     ```
-    convert_isocirc_gtf.py <dowloaded-ground-truth.gtf> <ground-truth-adjusted.gtf>
+    python3 convert_isocirc_gtf.py <dowloaded-ground-truth.gtf> <ground-truth-adjusted.gtf>
     ```

 3. Sort - Sort both output.gtf and ground-truth.gtf using `sort_circ_gtf.py` script provided.
 The usage is:
     ```
-    sort_circ_gtf.py <input-file.gtf> <input-file-sorted.gtf>
+    python3 sort_circ_gtf.py <input-file.gtf> <input-file-sorted.gtf>
     ```
 4. Evaluate - Run the evaluation script `evaluate.sh` provided to get recall and precision for a given ground truth file (sorted) and predicted file (sorted).
 The usage is:
     ```
-    evaluate.sh <ground-truth-sorted.gtf> <output-sorted.gtf>
+    ./evaluate.sh <ground-truth-sorted.gtf> <output-sorted.gtf>
     ```